 Not all taxable payments that don’t fit in other categories belong in 1099-MISC Box 3 ‘Other Income’, there are certain payments that should not be reported in this box.
 They are:

 - Payments for services rendered.
-This is reported in Form 1099-NEC Box 1.
+These are reported in Box 1a of Form 1099-NEC.

 - Getting an award from work is also considered a payment for services.